 - National Income Tax

-The national income tax is the main one, and it ranges from 23% to 43% of your taxable income.
+The national income tax is the core one, ranging from 23% to 43% of your taxable income.

-Income taxes in Italy are progressive meaning that taxes will increase more than proportional to your income.
+Income taxes in Italy are progressive meaning that taxes will increase the more you earn.

 All the data summed up in the table below.

-In addition to the national income tax, there are also the regional ones, that varies from 0,9% to 1,4% of your income depending on the region.
+Regional surcharge is in addition to the national income tax and it is calculated on the same taxable income.
+Regional taxes vary from 0,9% to 1,4% of your income depending on the region.

-The Municipal tax depends on the municipality in which you are resident.
+The Municipal tax depends on the municipality in which you reside.
 It varies between 0,1 and 0,8% of your income.